mkdoc/mkpage/README.md

 HtmlPage([opts])
 ```

-Wraps a document stream with HTML code blocks for the document head,
+Wraps a document stream with HTML code blocks for the doctype, html, head
-start of the body and the end of the body and document.
+and body element.

+This implementation wraps the entire output in a DOCUMENT node which is
+terminated with an EOF after all output has been sent.

 If the `element` option is given the input markdown document is wrapped in
 a container element using the tag name given with the `element` option.
 In